Sunday, May 28, 2006

 I'm currently reading the classic text on Organic farming called (interestingly enough) Organic Farming edited by Ray Wolf from Rodale Press.
 The thing that has been striking me the most is the dichotomy of views on soil health between commercial and organic faming techniques.

-rient inputs and crop yields by weight.
+Commercial agriculture looks at farming strictly in terms of nutrient inputs and crop yields by weight.
 The idea of facilitating a plant's ability to grow in-health so that it will provide a crop in return has been all but forgotten in the 'modern' ag industry.
 Plants are supplied with the nutrients they require, not from the soil itself but from carefully (sometimes) proportioned application of raw chemical foods added directly to the plants.
 This method focuses solely on the plant itself and takes little or no account of the health of the soil.

 In an average organically farmed acre of land there is 11 tons of living material (worms, fungus, nematodes, bacteria,etc.).
 An acre of chemically farmed land can have as little as 2 tons.
 Obviously, commercial agriculture throws off the natural balance of the ecosystem IN the soil.

 What does this mean for the operation of the farm?
 Typically it creates the need for more chemical application in order to compensate for the lack of nutrients being created (no new humus being added).
 And so the vicious cycle begins.
-After years, the soil cannot support the crops and more and more chems. must be added to get the yields required to pay, not only for general production costs,
+After years, the soil cannot support the crops and more and more chems. must be added to get the yields required to pay, not only for general production costs, but for the expensive fertilizers and pesticides that the farm is now dependent on.
+Not too sustainable huh?

 When you look at crops as units that need 'such and such' amount of nitrogen and 'xyz' amount of whatever chemical, the RELATIONSHIP between the grower and the grown is severed into a onesided project with no communication between the farmer and the flux of the process of growing itself.
 The result is that the context of farming has disappeared or become a barren shell.
 The soil shares the same fate.
 The earth into which a plant is placed becomes nothing better than a plastic pot.